Emmotes/ic_spoilers/docs/season_7.md

 ![Shaka Season Portrait](images/season_7/shaka.png)![Selise Season Portrait](images/season_7/selise.png)![D'hani Season Portrait](images/season_7/dhani.png)![Kent Season Portrait](images/season_7/kent.png)![Virgil Season Portrait](images/season_7/virgil.png)

 The five seasonal champions this time around will be Shaka Selise D'hani Kent and Virgil.
-We know this because the seasonal chest will be `Gold Rivals of Waterdeep Chest` and it contains loot for those champions.
+We know this because the seasonal chest will be `Gold Rivals Chest` and it contains loot for those champions.

 This means the theme this season is Rivals of Waterdeep champions.